TERMS AND CONDITIONS

 4.3.
 Suspension.
 Provider may suspend Customer’s access to and use of the Service: (a) effective immediately upon notice if Customer breaches any provision under Section 5 (Customer Obligations); or (b) if payment of any portion of the Fees is not received by Provider within fifteen (15) days after receipt of written notice that payment is past due.
 Such suspension shall not modify or lengthen the term of these Terms, nor shall any rights or obligations hereunder be waived during the suspension period.

 4.4.
 Effects of Termination.
-Upon termination or expiration of the applicable Order Form: (i) Customer’s access to and use of the Service will be terminated and (ii) Customer will immediately pay to Provider all amounts due and payable prior to the date of termination.
+Upon termination or expiration of the applicable Order Form: (i) Provider will, upon written request of Customer, erase Customer Content from the production servers controlled by Provider, except that: (a) any data stored on Provider’s backup servers shall be deleted as soon as technically feasible, and in any event within ninety (90) days from deletion from production, and Provider agrees that it (1) shall discontinue processing such data; and (2) shall maintain the confidentiality of such data in accordance with this Agreement; and (b) Provider may retain report data (e.g., date/time of Messages and number of Messages sent) necessary to support its billing and accounting records; (ii) Customer’s access to and use of the Service will be terminated; and (iii) Customer will immediately pay to Provider all amounts due and payable prior to the date of termination.
 In addition, upon termination of these Terms for Customer’s breach: (a) Customer will immediately pay to Provider all unpaid Fees that would become due under the then-current term if such termination did not occur; and (b) Provider shall retain any Fees paid to date.
 Upon termination of these Terms for Provider’s breach, Provider will refund an amount equal to the prorated amount of Fees paid for the remainder of the then current term, less any expenses for Messages sent prior to the date of termination.

 Customer will only use the Service in accordance with all Applicable Laws and the Acceptable Use Policy attached hereto as Exhibit A. Provider may modify the Acceptable Use Policy upon thirty (30) days written notice to Customer if necessitated due to changes from its third party providers or changes in Applicable Law.
 Customer acknowledges and agrees that Provider does not require or “pull” any specific data from Customer; that Customer controls which data and Content is input through the Service and which data is sent and to whom such data is sent.
 Customer shall not under any circumstances, transmit or store any Sensitive Data to or through the Service.